vishnevskiy/greentornado/README.md

 Allows Eventlet to run on top of Tornado's IOLoop.

-If you want to use Eventlet without using `greenify` you have to call `eventlet.hubs.use_hub(greentornado.Hub)` manually.
+If you want to use Eventlet without using `greentornado.greenify` you have to call `eventlet.hubs.use_hub(greentornado.Hub)` manually.

 Web Crawler
 ===========